mathematicalthinking/encompass/UPGRADE_NOTES.md

 But the above is not enough!
 Apparently the display of errors was a work-in-progresss.
 There are several components (e.g., workspace-list-container, problem-list-container) that incorporate either the error-handling service, superclass, or mixin, but don't display the errors (albiet they do nicely keep track of them).

+## .slice() replaces .toArray()

+To convert a RecordArray to a plain JS array, Ember docs now recommend using .slice() as .toArray() has been deprecated.
+As of 1/2/2025 I've made this replacement in selectize-input.js and troubleshooting.md, but still have to change it in about 55 places among 31 files.

 ## Store

 Store is a service, so there is no need for it to be passed as an argument to a component, route, or controller.
 This has been corrected for many cases (selectize-input, various aspects of the workspace and problem subsystems), but there are several more uses of @store={{this.store}} that need to be refactored.